picolibc/picolibc/doc/printf.md

    you  would use:

 	cc -Wl,-alias,___f_vfprintf,_vfprintf -Wl,-alias,___f_vfscanf,_vfscanf

+ * PICOLIBC_LONG_LONG_PRINTF_SCANF (default when
+   `-Dformat-default=long-long`).
+This removes support for all float and double conversions and makes support for C99 extensions and POSIX positional parameters optional via the `io-c99-formats` and `io-pos-args` settings.
+The picolibc.specs stanza that matches this option maps __l_vfprintf to vfprintf and __l_vfscanf to vfscanf.
+This is equivalent to adding this when linking your
+   application:

+	cc -Wl,--defsym=vfprintf=__l_vfprintf -Wl,--defsym=vfscanf=__l_vfscanf

+   If you're using a linker that supports -alias instead of --defsym, you  would use:

+	cc -Wl,-alias,___l_vfprintf,_vfprintf -Wl,-alias,___l_vfscanf,_vfscanf

+ * PICOLIBC_INTEGER_PRINTF_SCANF (default when
+   `-Dformat-default=integer`).
+This removes support for long long conversions where those values are larger than long values.
+The picolibc.specs stanza that matches this option maps __i_vfprintf to vfprintf and __i_vfscanf to vfscanf.
+This is equivalent to adding this when linking your application:

+	cc -Wl,--defsym=vfprintf=__i_vfprintf -Wl,--defsym=vfscanf=__i_vfscanf

+   If you're using a linker that supports -alias instead of --defsym, you  would use:

+	cc -Wl,-alias,___i_vfprintf,_vfprintf -Wl,-alias,___i_vfscanf,_vfscanf

+ * PICOLIBC_MINIMAL_PRINTF_SCANF (default when
+   `-Dformat-default=minimal`).
+This removes support for width and precision, alternate presentation modes and alternate sign presentation.
+All of these are still parsed correctly, so applications needn't adjust format strings in most cases, but the output will not be the same.
+It also disables any support for positional arguments and %b formats that might be selected with `io-pos-args` or `io-percent-b`.
+The picolibc.specs stanza that matches this option maps __m_vfprintf to vfprintf and __m_vfscanf to vfscanf.
+This is equivalent to adding this when linking your
+   application:

+	cc -Wl,--defsym=vfprintf=__m_vfprintf -Wl,--defsym=vfscanf=__m_vfscanf

+   If you're using a linker that supports -alias instead of --defsym, you  would use:

+	cc -Wl,-alias,___m_vfprintf,_vfprintf -Wl,-alias,___m_vfscanf,_vfscanf

 PICOLIBC_FLOAT_PRINTF_SCANF requires a special macro for float values:
 `printf_float`.
 To make it easier to switch between that and the default